-Many people have differentiating opinions when it comes to the aesthetics of wind turbines.
-While most actually enjoy the sleek, modern appearance of them, there will always be some who don’t.
+Many people have different opinions when it comes to the aesthetics of wind turbines.
+While most actually enjoy their sleek, modern appearance, there will always be some who don’t.

 Since wind energy is often considered as an option as a residential energy source, this is something homeowners have to decide on.